First time buyer guide

 Credit Reference Agencies

-Your credit report is put together by companies known as credit reference agencies (CRAs).
-The three main CRAs in the UK are: Experian, Equifax and TransUnion (formerly, Callcredit).
+Credit reference agencies – CRAs – are companies that put together credit reports.
+The three main ones in the UK are Experian, Equifax and TransUnion (formerly Callcredit).

 CRAs produce and hold on to credit reports.
-They compile data on your credit history, put it onto a credit report and then calculate your score derived from all this information.
+They compile data on your credit history, put it onto a credit report and then calculate your score from all this information.
 Lenders will go to one or more of these agencies for information about you when they assess your application for credit.

-What Credit Score Is Needed to Buy a Home?
+What Credit Score Do I Need to Buy a Home?

 There’s no set minimum score to buy a home, it will vary depending on the lender.
 But knowing your score is important as it determines the conditions and rates of the mortgage you’ll be offered.

 If you have a high credit score, lenders believe there’s a good chance you won’t have problems paying off your loan.
-You will be seen as a low-risk investment, and therefore they will be more inclined to offer you a lower rate on your mortgage.
+They will see you as a low-risk investment and, therefore, may be more inclined to offer you a lower mortgage rate.

 How Can I Check My Credit Score?